dipayan90/spark-data-profiler/README.md

-# spark-meta
+# spark-data-profiler

-Meta data utilities for the Spark DataFrame
+Profiles data stored in a file system or any other datasource.

 ## Profile